inaytaydn/fylo-data-storage-component-master/README.md

 # fylo-data-storage-component-master

-Hello everyone.
-Thanks to the course I took on Udemig, I added a new one to my projects.
+Hello, I'm here with another project now.
 Here is a "fylo-data-storage-component-master " created with html and css.

 # Usage Tecnologies